UPDATED JUL 14, 2020

-We're willing to bet you've never seen had avocado toast quite like the one this local brunch mecca offers.
+We're willing to bet you've never had avocado toast quite like the one this local brunch mecca offers.
 Head to either their Logan Circle or Navy Yard locations and, like every other person in Washington, you'll fall in love with their brunch menu's main attraction: avocado toast topped with pickled shallots, alfalfa sprouts, and goat cheese mousse.
 For the gluten-free, they also have a breakfast bowl with rice in lieu of bread, and an awesome house-made granola bowl with fresh fruit.
 But our favorite part?
-They make their lattes with homemade almond milk — can things get any better?
+They make their lattes with homemade almond milk — can it get any better?

 If you haven’t made the trek up Connecticut Ave. to Little Red Fox, you’re seriously missing out.
-It’s a healthy foodie’s dream offering a coffee shop + cafe + market all in one.
+It’s a healthy foodie’s dream, offering a coffee shop + cafe + market all in one.
 And the best part?
 You don’t have to wait for the weekend to get it.
 Stop by any day before 11am to enjoy a FOXACADO sandwich (yes, the salsa’s made in-house and no, avocado is not extra) or a breakfast burrito.
 Oh, and feel free to sleep in on the weekends, too.
 The breakfast menu is hot through 4pm every Saturday and Sunday, meaning you can still get your Little Red Fox fix later in the day.
 Or, you can catch Fox Loves Taco over in Brookland, open daily 7am - 4pm.
 Tacos for breakfast?
 We're not here to tell you what to do.

 Big Bear Cafe was one of the first neighborhood joints to set up shop in Bloomingdale and is a fan favorite to this day.
-Their menu is filled with healthy options and, bonus, the Bloomingdale Farmers Market is right outside their door.
+Their menu is filled with healthy options, and—bonus—the Bloomingdale Farmers Market is right outside their door.
 Let’s talk about a perfect morning.
 It could include a Breakfast Farro Bowl with roasted seasonal vegetables, a beef burger over a farm-fresh salad, eggs done just about any way you want, or a variety of salads made with herbs from their very own garden.
 After you've indulged, you can grab a coffee to go and head on over to the farmers market (reusable bags in hand, of course), and stock up on all the local goods.

 With organic flour, cage-free eggs, and an in-house juice bar, a “light brunch” is no longer an oxymoron thanks to Peacock Cafe in Georgetown.
 We go nuts for The "Ghodsi" quiche (don’t knock a shrimp quiche till you’ve tried it) and Peacock Eggs Chesapeake (made with organic eggs and lump crab meat).
 And while you can’t go wrong with home fries, our inner health freak appreciates their twist on sides — grilled asparagus, chicken sausage, and sweet potato home fries.